dshekhalev/FEC/rtl/ldpc_dvb/README.md

 Decoder 	: LUT/REG/RAMB 	41k/49k/87.5 	iface >250MHz, core >250MHz (480Mbps -> 240Mbps)

 Attention: The coder and decoder correspond each other but can have different bit order with standard codes.
-Strongly speaking it's not DVB-S2 codec, because there is no parity bits reorder inside.
+Strongly speaking it's not DVB-S2 codec by default, because there is no parity bits reorder inside.
 It should be done external of codec during bit interleaving procedure !!!

+PS.
+There is optinal parity bits transpose unit inside encoder? this unit don't have opponent inside decoder.
+That's why use it only for encoder aplications.